Infectious Disease Epidemiology

 This module aims to provide the student with an introduction to the key concepts in infectious disease epidemiology and their applications to the control of infectious diseases.
-The fundamentals of disease surveillance will be covered in addition to the principles and methods involved in field epidemiology and outbreak investigation.
+The fundamentals of disease surveillance will be covered, including the range of data sources used and analytical methods employed.
 An understanding of the application of epidemiology to infectious disease control will be developed and illustrated for a range of different infections and control measures.

 Module Learning Outcomes:

 By the end of the module, students should be able to:

 - Describe and discuss why and how infectious disease epidemiology is different